meharbhutta/react-native-manage-wallpaper/README.md

 ### Credits

 The idea for this modules came from liuhong1happy react-native-wallpaper-manager package.
 It also uses Glide, but didn't have some features I needed (home, lock, both).
+Fork based on lib https://github.com/meharbhutta/react-native-manage-wallpaper, however it is outdated.

 ### Licenses